The COVID-19 situation in NSW is changing daily and we continue to closely monitor its evolving state in the community

-NSW Health has recommended staff involved in supporting our participants should wear a mask to minimise the potential spread of infection.
-All DSA support staff will wear a face mask while at work until at least the end of July.
+All DSA staff involved in supporting our participants wear a face mask while at work to minimise the potential spread of infection.

-Ongoing protocols such as site access measures (temperature checking, visitor registers and illness/travel history questioning) and additional hygiene and cleaning are continuing at each of the sites.
+Ongoing protocols such as site access measures (temperature checking, visitor registers and illness/travel history questioning) and additional strict hygiene and cleaning are in place at each of these sites.

-We will be limiting visitors at our Mentoring Services sites until at least the end of July and we will be communicating clearly with our participants and potential visitors to request that visits be postponed until after the end of July wherever possible.
+We have communicating clearly with our participants and potential visitors to request that visits be postponed until further notice, wherever possible.

-These simple but important measures can help protect our participants and employees as well as reduce the spread of COVID-19 in the community.
+These important measures can help protect our participants and employees as well as reduce the spread of COVID-19 in the community.

 Mentoring Services provide a safe and stable transition to the community for people with complex psychosocial disability requiring holistic, complex and integrated services and support.